openmapeditor/openmapeditor/README.md

     > **Important:** The `secrets.js` file is listed in `.gitignore` and will not be committed to the repository, keeping your keys safe and private.

 3.  **Run the Application**
-    Local development requires running the project from a local web server and using a browser extension to bypass CORS restrictions.
+    Local development requires running the project from a local web server.

-    - **Local Server:** You must serve the project files from a local web server.
 Opening `index.html` directly from your filesystem will not work correctly.

 ---